comm-2310-s20/ic01c-Aledragonz25/README.md

 1. My favorite videogame genre is *RPG*

-1. My favorite videogame is *The Witcher: Wild Hunt*
+1. My favorite videogame is *The Elder Scrolls V Skyrim*

 1. My favorite pokemon or videogame character is *Charizard*